Robotics needs developers

 ROS for agricultural robots

-In the same vein as ROS-Industrial, ROS-Agriculture is another international group that aims to introduce ROS for agriculture robots.
-I highly recommend that you follow this group if you are interested because they are a very motivated team that can do crazy things with several tons of machines by using ROS.
+In the same line as ROS-Industrial, ROS-Agriculture is another international group that aims to introduce ROS for agriculture robots.
+I highly recommend that you follow this group if you are interested in agriculture robots, because they are a very motivated team that can do crazy things with several tons of machines by using ROS.
 Check out, for instance, this video about an autonomous tractor running ROS, built by Kyler Laird of the ROS-Agriculture group.

 How to develop for robots with ROS